elastic/apm/docs/agents/agent-development.md

 #### Special values for unlimited memory quota

-There is a special value used to indicate that the cgroup is not configured with a memory limit.
+Special values are used to indicate that the cgroup is not configured with a memory limit.
 In cgroup v1, this value is numeric - `0x7ffffffffffff000` and in cgroup v2 it is represented by the string `max`.
-Agents should not send the `system.process.cgroup.memory.mem.limit.bytes` metric when the read value is `max`.
+Agents should not send the `system.process.cgroup.memory.mem.limit.bytes` metric whenever these special values are set.
-They may or may not send this metric when reading `0x7ffffffffffff000`, as the UI is handling this case.

 ### Runtime